-The Clean checkbox put the standard notation into Clean Mode.
+- Ch Enables Chord Entry mode to type chords in the notation. - Name of the current note or the note that will be entered. - The Clean checkbox put the standard notation into Clean Mode.
 Clean Mode will clean up the notation in certain situations where there are notes played very close together and are within a certain interval of each other.
-The clean option makes the notation more readable when there are a lot of grace notes (notes leading up or down to the next note) or glitch notes, which are notes that are short in duration and have a low velocity.

-The Track button lets you choose which track to view.

-The Duration Button lets you select the duration of the note.
+The clean option makes the notation more readable when there are a lot of grace notes (notes leading up or down to the next note) or glitch notes, which are notes that are short in duration and have a low velocity. - Opens Lyric Edit mode.
+In the Notation window, lyrics can be entered into a track that already contains the notes of a melody.
+When you switch into Lyric Edit mode, a gray edit box will appear near the top of the Notation window.
+The closest note or chord to the current time location will be highlighted. - The Track button lets you choose which track to view. - Auto The Duration Button lets you select the duration of the note.
 The default duration is Auto.
-If Auto is the currently selected duration, the duration will be automatically set by the program so the note's duration lasts up to the next note in the measure or to the end of the measure, which ever is closer.

-The Rest checkbox lets you insert a hard rest onto the notation window to force a rest to be shown at a particular location.
+If Auto is the currently selected duration, the duration will be automatically set by the program so the note's duration lasts up to the next note in the measure or to the end of the measure, which ever is closer. - The Rest checkbox lets you insert a hard rest onto the notation window to force a rest to be shown at a particular location.
 For example, if there is a half note at the beginning of a measure, you can cause it to be displayed as quarter note by inserting a hard-rest on the 2nd beat of the measure.
 Hard rests are shown in blue.
-The Rest checkbox only remains checked until you insert a rest.

-Switch between a Notation Window and a Lead Sheet Window.

-The Loop Screen button will play the music of the current notation screen in a loop.
+The Rest checkbox only remains checked until you insert a rest. - Switch between a Notation Window and a Lead Sheet Window. - The Loop Screen button will play the music of the current notation screen in a loop.